munrhalls/Oxus-Flashcards/README.md

 # Oxus Flashcards

-This app, in its entirety, has been designed, coded and deployed 100% by me, over the course of about 2 month's of intense learning & working on it full time.
+This app, in its entirety, every tiniest nook and cranny - has been designed, coded and deployed 100% by me, over the course of about 2 month's of intense learning & working on it full time.

 This app enables users to make custom flashcards with question and answer on either side.
 Flashcard can feature text, images or both.

 App is compatible both with desktop PC's and even very small mobile phones.